Ria424/developers-animatesdk-docs/Document_object/Document95.md

 #### Returns

-`boolean`; A boolean value of true if the string was successfully imported; false otherwise.
+`boolean`; true if the string was successfully imported; false otherwise.

 #### Description

-Method: imports an XML string that represents a publish profile and sets it as the current profile.
+Method: Imports an XML string that represents a publish profile and sets it as the current profile.
 To generate an XML string to import, use [Document.exportPublishProfileString()](../Document_object/Document66.md) before using this method.

 #### Example